-Recently much attention has been given to the identification of wave modes in the magnetosheath and, in particular, near the magnetopause [1-8].
+Recently much attention has been given to the identification of wave modes in the magnetosheath and, in particular, near the magnetopause [1-10].
 Such efforts are of interest primarily because the identified modes may grow to substantial amplitudes and can cause significant change in plasma profiles and pressure anisotropy.
-For example, it is thought that ion-cyclotron waves control the degree of pressure anisotropy in the magnetosheath [9].
+For example, it is thought that ion-cyclotron waves control the degree of pressure anisotropy in the magnetosheath [11].
 Moreover, low frequency MHD waves such as mirror modes excited in the magnetosheath or fast compressional Alfvén waves originating from the bow shock can propagate to the magnetopause and lead to significant plasma transport.
-Transport at the magnetopause due to low frequency MHD wave turbulence can be very efficient because magnetic field and density gradients at the magnetopause efficiently couple large scale wave energy into small scale kinetic Alfvén waves with perpendicular wavelength on the order of the gyroradius [10-13].
+Transport at the magnetopause due to low frequency MHD wave turbulence can be very efficient because magnetic field and density gradients at the magnetopause efficiently couple large scale wave energy into small scale kinetic Alfvén waves with perpendicular wavelength on the order of the gyroradius [12-15].
 Using quasilinear theory we have shown that these waves can lead to efficient particle transport across the magnetic field for both northward and southward IMF.
-Moreover, for southward IMF, we have shown that kinetic Alfvén waves can propagate to the location because the Landau damping is suppressed by magnetic gradient and curvature drifts [12].
+Moreover, for southward IMF, we have shown that kinetic Alfvén waves can propagate to the location because the Landau damping is suppressed by magnetic gradient and curvature drifts [14].
 As a consequence, magnetic islands can form and for a typical spectrum of low frequency MHD waves, there will be multiple overlapping islands in the particle phase space which can lead to massive particle transport.

-The mirror modes destabilized in the magnetosheath are of substantial interest they can couple a significant amount of wave energy from the magnetosheath to waves at the magnetopause.
-The mirror modes are unstable and can grow to large amplitudes because the magnetosheath is characterized by a large pressure anisotropy [14, 15].
+The mirror modes destabilized in the magnetosheath are of substantial interest because they can couple a significant amount of wave energy from the magnetosheath to waves at the magnetopause.
+The mirror modes are unstable and can grow to large amplitudes because the magnetosheath is characterized by a large pressure anisotropy [16, 17].
 Based on local mirror mode theory the mirror modes is purely growing and has no real frequency so as a consequence they would be confined in the magnetosheath and can not propagate to the magnetopause.
 In this work we shall study the nonlocal effects of realistic background gradients and plasma flow and demonstrate that the mode frequency is actually complex with a substantial real component due to particle diamagnetic drift and Doppler shift associated with plasma flow.
 With a substantial real frequency, these modes can propagate to the magnetopause and efficiently mode convert into kinetic Alfvén waves which may play an important role in transport processes at the magnetopause.

-Large pressure anisotropy develops in the magnetosheath because as plasma crosses the bow shock, the flow velocity perpendicular to the magnetic field is converted into into gyromotion yielding a large perpendicular plasma temperature.
+Large pressure anisotropy develops in the magnetosheath because as plasma crosses the bow shock, the magnetic field increases and the flow velocity perpendicular to the magnetic field is converted into gyromotion yielding a large perpendicular plasma temperature.
 Motion along the magnetic field is not readily converted into thermal energy so that a large anisotropy develops with $\beta{\perp} > \beta{\parallel}$.
 In the magnetosheath the kinetic pressure dominates the relatively weak magnetic field so that typically $\beta > 1$.
-For such conditions the plasma is unstable to the well known mirror mode [1,3,16].
-Near the magnetopause, the magnetic field sharply increases while the plasma pressure decreases and becomes more isotropic.
+For $\beta{\perp}/\beta{\parallel} > (1 + 1/\beta{\perp})$ the plasma is unstable to the well known mirror mode.
+Toward the magnetopause, the flow slows down and the magnetic field further increases while the plasma pressure decreases and becomes more isotropic.
 The plasma β falls to a more typical magnetospheric value much less than 1 which suppresses the mirror mode instability.